Wednesday, May 27, 2020

 And one more note, if I may?

 King's editor then was the late Alan Williams, one of publishing's greats.
 He happened to be the editor who bought and published my first book, Thunder Rise.
 How glorious that was, and how long ago.
-I can recall like yesterday sitting in his mid-town Manhattan office discussing the book, which my first agent, the wonderful Kay McCauley, sister of then-King agent Kirby McCauley, had sold.
+I can recall like yesterday sitting in his mid-town Manhattan office discussing the book, which my first agent, the wonderful Kay McCauley, late sister of then-King agent Kirby McCauley, had sold.

 OK now: